oracle/graal/substratevm/README.md

 ```shell
 gu install native-image
 ```
 After this additional step, the `native-image` executable will become available in the `GRAALVM_HOME/bin` directory.

+The above command will install Native Image from the GitHub catalog for GraalVM Community users.
+For GraalVM Enterprise users, the [manual installation](https://www.graalvm.org/reference-manual/graalvm-updater/#manual-installation) is required.

 ## Prerequisites